Finding An Internship

 Internships and other career-related part-time positions can benefit you in several ways.
 Internships alert you to the skills employers want, and provide you with real-world experiences.
 They allow you explore your career interests and use your skills in a professional environment.
 In addition, internships provide access to networks of colleagues and mentors in your field.

 For your first step, consider setting up an appointment with a career advisor to discuss what types of internship are appropriate for your goals, as well as strategies for finding and applying to internships.
-It may be possible to get academic credit for your internship, but not from the Career Development Center.
+It may be possible to get academic credit for your internship, but not from the Career Development Office.
 Only academic departments can offer credit, and policies differ greatly from one department to the next.
 For more information see the Academic Internship FAQ’s.
 Next, consider these search strategies:

 - Search for internships online using Handshake